kenigreg/web-accessibility-site/README.md

 Web accessibility is becoming increasingly important consideration for business owners and application developers.
 Web accessibility ensures that people with disability can access a websiteusing assistive technologies such as video captions, screen readers, and braille keyboards.

-The aim is to review the codebase to ensure long-term sustanability.
+The aim is to review the codebase to ensure long-term sustanability and ensure the site is optimized for search engines.
 This includes:

 -   making sure all links are functioning correctly.
 -   refactor the CSS file to make it more efficient by consolidating CSS Selectors and properties.
--   Organizing the codes to follow semantic structure of the HTML elements.
+-   organizing the codes to follow semantic structure of the HTML elements.
 -   including comments before each element or section of the page.

 ## Features